Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Pro Tip

 For the best results, use a core aerator.
-It more effectively removes small plugs of soil and reduces compaction than spike aerators.
+It removes smaller plugs of soil more effectively and reduces compaction more than spike aerators.

 5. Fertilize For Fall